replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 # Replicated SDK API (Beta)

-The Replicated SDK provides an API that you can use to embed Replicated functionality into your Helm chart application.
+The Replicated SDK provides an API that you can use to embed Replicated functionality in your Helm chart application.

 For example, if your application includes a UI where users manage their application instance, then you can use the `/api/v1/app/updates` endpoint to include messages in the UI that encourage users to upgrade when new versions are available.
 You could also revoke access to the application during runtime when a license expires using the `/api/v1/license/fields` endpoint.